 Water for the nearly 7 million residents in Massachusetts comes from rivers, streams and aquifers.
 Massachusetts Water Authority supplies water to the 40 municipalities in the Boston Metropolitan Area.
 The surface water supply come from the Quabbin Reservoir, Wachusett Reservoir and the Ware River.

-Massachusetts has an average water hardness of 62 PPM which is moderately hard by USGS measures.
-Boston, the most populous city, has a water hardness of 68 PPM.
-Some other moderately hard water cities are Worcester (78 PPM) and Cambridge (70 PPM).
-Vineyard Haven has relatively soft water at 32 PPM.
+Massachusetts has an average water hardness of 10 PPM which is soft by USGS measures.
+Boston, the most populous city, has a water hardness of 8 PPM.
+The majority of the state has soft water which is provided by Massachusetts Water Resources Authority.

 For more information on the water hardness in specific cities, please see the table below.